 Grade 1 injuries involve the least torn or stretched tissue, slight pain, slightly warm skin and little or no skin redness.
-Grade two injuries involve torn tissue and more pain, particularly when stretching or contacting the muscle.
+Grade 2 injuries involve torn tissue and more pain, particularly when stretching or contacting the muscle.
 Muscles in your arm may feel swollen, and warm or hot to the touch.
 Pain and other symptoms for these injuries may last 24 to 72 hours.

 Severe Strains and Sprains

-Grade three strains and sprains occur when you tear most of the fibers in a muscle, or most of the ligament tissue in your joints.
+Grade 3 strains and sprains occur when you tear most of the fibers in a muscle or most of the ligament tissue in your joints.
 These severe injuries produce immediate and extreme pain.
 You may also experience prolonged heating of the skin, redness and swelling.
 The contour of your muscle may visibly change as a result of severe tissue damage.
 These injuries may completely eliminate or severely reduce muscle functioning in your arm.

 Treatment for Strains and Sprains

 Applying ice for 15 to 30 minutes every two hours can reduce pain, redness and swelling.
-Gentile pressure with elastic bandages for 30 minutes can slow and internal bleeding and swelling.
-Elevating your arm six to 12 inches above your heart reduces blood flow and any internal bleeding.
+Gentle pressure with elastic bandages for 30 minutes can slow internal bleeding and swelling.
+Elevating your arm 6 to 12 inches above your heart reduces blood flow and any internal bleeding.

 Fractures cause severe arm pain and immediate loss of grip strength.
-You may see changes in the contour of your arm, if you have a complete fracture.
-Your arm may feel tender to the touch, and you may experience coldness in your arms or hands, if blood supply is impaired.
+You may see changes in the contour of your arm if you have a complete fracture.
+Your arm may feel tender to the touch, and you may experience coldness in your arms or hands if blood supply is impaired.